-The get_xxx_info() function, such as get_nfs_info(), reads the resource information from the cluster configuration database. \$1 is the test resource name.
+The get_xxx_info() function, such as get_nfs_info(), reads the resource information from the cluster database. \$1 is the test resource name.
 If the operation is successful, a value of 0 is returned; if the operation fails, 1 is returned.

 The information is returned in the HA_STRING variable.
-For more information about HA_STRING, see Appendix C, "Using the Script Library", page 99.
+For more information about HA_STRING, see Appendix B, "Using the Script Library" on page 91.